Anglo-Spanish War (1585–1604): Dutch Revolt (1588–1598)

 After these successes, Elizabeth could view the high confidence in the army and renewed the treaty with the States in 1595.
 English troops having been given high praise by the Dutch were kept at around 4,000 men.
 They were to be paid for by the States and the Queen would also be repaid on the Crown's expenses in instalments until a conclusion of peace was made.

 In 1595, Maurice's campaign was resumed to retake the cities of the Twente region from the Spanish.
 This was delayed after Huy was besieged in March but Maurice was unable to prevent its fall.
 When Maurice did go on the offensive an attempt to take Grol in July ended in failure when a Spanish force under 90-year-old veteran Cristóbal de Mondragón relieved the city.
 Maurice then tried to make an attempt on the city of Rheinberg in September but Mondragon defeated this move at the Battle of the Lippe.
 Maurice was then forced to cancel further planned offensives as the bulk of his English and Scots troops were withdrawn to take part in the attack on Cadiz.
 Under their new commander, the Archduke of Austria, the Spanish took advantage of this lull and recaptured Hulst the following year which led to a prolonged stalemate in the campaign and delayed the reconquest.

 By 1597, Spanish bankruptcy and the war in France gave the Anglo-Dutch an advantage.
 At the Battle of Turnhout a Spanish force was surprised and routed; Vere and the Earl of Leicester particularly distinguished themselves.
 With the Spanish distracted by the siege of Amiens in France, Maurice launched an offensive in the summer.
-This time both Rhienberg and Greonlo were taken by the Dutch.
+This time both Rhienberg and Groenlo were taken by the Dutch.
 This was followed by the capture of Bredevoort, Enschede, Ootsmarsum, Oldenzaal, and finally Lingen by the end of the year.
 The offensive's success meant that most of the seven northern provinces of the Netherlands had been recaptured by the Dutch Republic and a significant barrier had been created along the Rhine river.